 Although modern-day China relies on the Gregorian calendar, the traditional Chinese calendar still governs the dates of important holidays such as the Chinese Lantern Festival, and it is also used as a tool for selecting auspicious dates for weddings, funerals, moving, and starting businesses.
-The Chinese calendar is essentially a lunar calendar, with twelve months of twenty-nine or thirty days that each begin on the first day of a new moon.
+The Chinese calendar is essentially a lunar calendar, with twelve months of twenty-nine or thirty days that each begins on the first day of a new moon.
 Leap months, rather than days, are added as needed.
-Each month can be referred to by an animal name or a number, which also correspond to particular hours of the day, as well as years in the zodiac cycle.
+Each month can be referred to by an animal name or a number, which also corresponds to particular hours of the day, as well as years in the zodiac cycle.
 In order of occurrence, the animals are rat, ox, tiger, hare, dragon, snake, horse, sheep, monkey, fowl, dog and pig.
 Variants of the Chinese colander are also used in Korea, Vietnam and the Ryukyu Islands.

 The Ethiopian Calendar

 If you live in Ethiopia, you’re behind time…literally.
 Based on alternate calculations of the date of the announcement of Jesus Christ’s birth, the Ethiopian calendar is seven years behind, with its new year corresponding to September 11th of the Gregorian calendar – or September 12th if it’s a leap year.
-That puts right now at early 2012 in Ethiopian time.
+That puts right now in early 2012 in Ethiopian time.

 The Hebrew or Jewish Calendar